justinchoi001/liferay-learn-0/docs/en/08-infrastructure-and-operations/03-networking/04-private-network.markdown

 # Private Network

-Every environment on DXP Cloud operates within its own private network.
-This allows services within the same environment to communicate securely without having to interact with the public Internet.
+Every environment has its own private network.
+This lets services from the same environment communicate through multiple secure communication protocols without having to interact with the public Internet.

-For example, by default, a DXP Cloud project only exposes the web server service to public connections.
+For example, your project by default only exposes your web server service to public connections.
 Connections between other services (e.g., Liferay DXP, database, etc.) are routed through the private network.

-For every connection configured in this private network, specify these variables:
+For every connection configured in this private network, you must specify these
+variables:

 `targetPort`: The internal port of the service to expose.

 `port`: The external port of the service to connect to.

 `protocol`: The type of connection to create (TCP and UDP are supported).

-`external`: Whether the connection is available to external connections.
+`external`: Whether your connection is available to external connections.
 The default value `false` restricts the connection to internal DXP Cloud connections.

-Here is an example configuration for the Database service using `LCP.json`:
+Here's an example configuration:

 ```json
 {